Society Awards

 Eligibility

-To be considered, applicants must have successfully defended their dissertation in the year preceding the deadline (June 1, 2023 to May 31, 2024).
+To be considered, applicants must have successfully defended their dissertation in the year preceding the deadline (May 20, 2024 to May 19, 2025).
 Applicants cannot submit the same work for the Paper of the Year Award.
 Candidates need to present evidence of engagement with the Society for Neuroeconomics (for example, membership, conference attendance, or committee work).

-Application Process
+Nomination Process

 • Confirmation of thesis submission (either PhD diploma from an accredited institution, or a document from the PhD program confirming submission if still awaiting the degree)